codepo8/developer-advocacy-handbook/working-with-your-company.md

 * **Every change in the company has a legal process** - while you are not an official press channel to the outside world your statement can be misquoted (oh and it will) and get you into legal trouble with your own company - liaise with PR and legal as soon as possible when there is a change.
 Then tell the developers in your company the legal implications.
 * **There is no "off the record"** - neither internally and especially not when you are talking to the press/bloggers/outbound channels.
 * **Switch to listening mode** - during the first few hours after a dramatic change listen to everybody and keep your eyes and ears open to what people say.
 This helps you to stop people from completely destroying their professional standing in the company and the market and to learn about what is really happening.
 Don\'t be part of the noise that drowns the facts.
 * **Don\'t act emotional and make assumptions** - almost any change in the company will annoy people.
-In the heat of the moment this can lead to very dangerous comments, assumptions and truisms which will come back to haunt you a week later.
+In the heat of the moment this can lead to dangerous comments, assumptions and truisms which will come back to haunt you a week later.
 Be aware of this and don\'t fall into the same trap.
 Instead be ready to bail these people out later on.
 Get the facts and before you say anything have a backup that can verify what you are saying.
 * **Make your knowledge level clear** - if people ask you what is going on don\'t say "no comment" as that implies you know something but are not allowed to say it.
 Simply state that you are not in a position to know yet but that you are investigating.

-> **Tip:** This last point is very important.
+> **Tip:** This last point is important.
 As your job is to communicate with everybody in the company people already assume that you have a much more in-depth knowledge than they have.
-As developers get very paranoid about changes in the company this can mean that people think you know all about what annoys them but hold back as you are siding with "the company" or "the management".
+As developers get paranoid about changes in the company this can mean that people think you know all about what annoys them but hold back as you are siding with "the company" or "the management".
 Don\'t lose your contact with and the trust of the developers in the company over something you have no control over.{: .my-class }

-> **Example:** One very interesting example of a change was when in one round of redundancies a broadly liked and respected very outgoing and extremely talented developer got made redundant.
+> **Example:** One interesting example of a change was when in one round of redundancies a broadly liked and respected outgoing and extremely talented developer got made redundant.
 The developer was also part of a team that built one of the most important products at the time.
 The mailing lists where flaming, people were tweeting about the